mc0110/inetbox2mqtt/README.md

 After flashing, please reboot the ESP32.
 It will open an AP (see Credentials).
 After flashing, I recommend triggering the OTA update once to get the latest version.

+### Releasing
+There are two release numbers that must match, one in main.py and one in realese.py.
+The update process looks at this and if the numbers are different, then the software is updated during the update.

 ### Credentials
 After rebooting the port (ESP32, RPI pico w), an access point (ESP or PICO) is opened first.
 For the RPI pico w, the password "password" is required.
 Please first establish a Wifi connection with the access point.
 Then you can access the chip in the browser at http://192.168.4.1 and enter the credentials.
 For details of the Wifimanager, please refer to [mc0110/wifimanager](https://github.com/mc0110/wifimanager).